 The next technique in our list is data warehouse modeling.
 It is the process of building and arranging data models within your data warehouse platform.

-Enterprise Warehouse: An enterprise warehouse integrates data from diverse sources, as a result it reduces data silos and ensures accurate and reliable information throughout the organization.
+Enterprise Warehouse: An enterprise warehouse integrates data from diverse sources.
+As a result, it reduces data silos and ensures accurate and reliable information throughout the organization.
 Generally, it comprises both extensive and summary information and can range in size from a few gigabytes to hundreds of gigabytes, terabytes, and even more.

-Here the warehouse serves as a repository for both structured and unstructured data.
+Here, the warehouse serves as a repository for both structured and unstructured data.
 It helps enterprise software developers use this data to build various solutions for reporting and analysis.

 Learn more about Enterprise Warehouse Benefits

 Data Mart: The second type of data warehouse modeling is data mart.
 In simple words, it is a portion of corporate-wide data that is useful to a certain group of users.
-Overall, it focuses on an exact industry, department, or a particular business area.
+Overall, it focuses on an exact industry, department, or particular business area.

 Take, for instance, marketing data.
 It can contain data entities such as customers, items, campaigns, sales, and website analytics.